d-bl/MAE-gf/docs/fish.md

 ## Building fish with Droste
 _Double fish B2,S2,W3_ also can be made using Droste [second level][F2-223] which uses the thread diagram of the first level as pair diagram for the second level.
 Please replace <span class="elem">cross b102</span> in the level-2 thread diagram with a <span class="stch">half knot</span> or two to mimic a twisted pair.
-The first level can be split in two levels, with the same result at the [third level][F3-223] except for an ugly footside.
+The first level can be split in two levels, with the same result at the [third level][F3-223].
+Defining a footside however will become problematic, as we have four workers going into the same direction before returning.
+In practice you can bend this rule and change direction every other row, provided that plain twists separate the fish.
 Note that in both cases it can take a while for the last levels to appear.
 Please note the resemblance of the level-3 fish with the [narrow eyed spider][ne-spiders-page].